From the dorm to the gym, your guide to exercising in college | CNN Underscored

 Native Deodorant ($11.97, originally $15; amazon.com)

 As one of our favorite deodorants, Native doesn’t disappoint.
-It’s aluminum free, paraben free and will leave you feeling carefree enough to never worry about stinking up the gym or dorm and move the focus back to working to be the best version of yourself.
+It’s aluminum-free and paraben-free, and it will leave you feeling carefree enough to never worry about stinking up the gym or dorm and move the focus back to working to be the best version of yourself.

 Sinland Compact Microfiber Towel ($16.99; amazon.com)

-Microfiber towels are known to be more gentle than their counterparts and are ideal for getting all those oils that come to the surface while exercising.
+Microfiber towels are known to be gentler than their counterparts and are ideal for getting all those oils that come to the surface while exercising.

 Neutrogena Makeup Removing Wipes ($10.96, originally $12.99; amazon.com)

 All that working out can make your skin feel sticky and uncomfortable.
-Using cleansing wipes can help save your skin from acne, while also refreshing you and thanking your skin after your workout.
+Using cleansing wipes can help save your skin from acne while also refreshing you and thanking your skin after your workout.

 Jabra Elite Active True Wireless Bluetooth Earbuds ($179.99; amazon.com)